-- taught semester 1&2 this module runs from September to June (this will show as Semester 3 on the application form) and is not available to single semester students.
+- Taught semester 1 and 2 this module runs from September to June (this will show as Semester 3 on the application form) and is not available to single semester students.

-The following schools teach the majority of their modules across the full academic year (semester 1&2) so consider your application carefully if you are applying for a single semester and are required to take modules in these subject areas:
+The following schools teach the majority of their modules across the full academic year (semester 1 and 2) so consider your application carefully if you are applying for a single semester and are required to take modules in these subject areas:

 - Chemical and Process Engineering (CAPE)

 - Design (Fashion Design and Fashion Marketing modules)

 - Electronic and Electrical Engineering (ELEC)

 - Mechanical Engineering (MECH)